Archive for January, 2009

 So maybe I should revise what I’m claiming here.
 I’m claiming that library people who blog on an ongoing basis are at least as likely to use WordPress as Blogger.
 And I guess that’s a different claim.

 [Sigh.
-I'm torn between the desire to promulgate the results of what I regard as very good research, and the desire to scratch together a decent living and see some rewards--monetary or otherwise--for that work or the other work I could be doing in the same time.
-Once the price for the book went up to a price that's still as low as, or lower than, most trade paperbacks in the library field, total sales went from an average of two every three days to a total of one in five days.]
+I’m torn between the desire to promulgate the results of what I regard as very good research, and the desire to scratch together a decent living and see some rewards–monetary or otherwise–for that work or the other work I could be doing in the same time.
+Once the price for the book went up to a price that’s still as low as, or lower than, most trade paperbacks in the library field, total sales went from an average of two every three days to a total of one in five days.]

 Non-readers and non-sense

-Posted in Stuff on January 18th, 2009
+Sunday, January 18th, 2009

 Just saw yet another mention of yet another NEA report on “reading”–this one with NEA saying American adults are half readers, half non-readers.